 Have a look around the IDI wiki.
-This is only accessible from within the Datalab and contains data dictionaries, information about how to access IDI, efficiency tips, and more.
-There is a link to the wiki from your Datalab folder.
+This should open automatically when starting Internet Explorer.
+There is also a link to the wiki from your Datalab folder.
+The wiki is only accessible from within the Datalab and contains data dictionaries, information about how to access IDI, how to pull the data into programs such as SAS and R, efficiency tips, and more.
 If you are interested, you can also have a browse through the code sharing area and the discussion board.
 These are linked from the wiki under the ‘IDI research’ heading.

-A good way to get a feel for the structure of the IDI is to use SQL Server Management Studio.
-You can use this in ‘point and click’ fashion, there is no need to program in SQL.
-There is a shortcut on the desktop of the Datalab computer.
+A good way to get a feel for the structure of the IDI and view the available data is to use SQL Server Management Studio.
+This is already available on Datalab computers.
+When opening, you will need to type in the server name you are connecting to.
+This can be found in the IDI wiki.
+You can use this in ‘point and click’ fashion, and there is no need to program in SQL to explore the environment.
+Data tables are found under the “Databases” menu on the left, and then under “Tables”.
 The IDI is organised into ‘refreshes’, which are versions or updates.
-Within each refresh there are a series of data collections, and within each data collection there are tables.
-The names of tables are displayed as collection.table.
+They are labelled “IDI_Clean_” followed by the date of the refresh.
+Usually when starting a project you will want to use the most recent refresh.
+Within each refresh there are a series of data collections (schemas), and within each schema there are tables.
+The names of tables are displayed as schema.table.
 So, the table ‘moe.enrolment’ refers to the ‘enrolment’ table within the MoE (education) collection.
-Derived tables (tables created by IDI) are stored in the ‘data’ collection (eg data.personal_detail).
+Derived tables (tables created by IDI, rather than coming from a specific agency) are stored in the ‘data’ schema (eg data.personal_detail).
 In SQL viewer you can see the names of all tables, including those that you don’t have access to (and cannot open).
 For those that you do have access to, you can view them by right clicking on the table name and selecting ‘view top 1000 rows’.

-Some tables contain a lot of variables, and it’s not always obvious what they mean.
+Some tables contain many variables, and it’s not always obvious what the variables or their values are.
 IDI data dictionaries are available through the wiki and have explanations of the content of IDI datasets.
 Some data dictionaries are also available outside the Datalab environment.
 The quality of the data dictionaries varies.
-If you have a question about the meaning of a particular variable, or where you might find something, don’t hesitate to ask the microdata access team, the IDI team, other researchers, or post a question on the wiki or on Meetadata.
+If you have a question about the meaning of a particular variable, or where you might find something, don’t hesitate to ask the microdata access team or other researchers.
 Sometimes it is also helpful to go back to the data dictionaries produced by the source agencies (eg for health or education).
 You can find these online.

-You can also explore the structure through SAS, but it is less convenient.
-If you run a libname statement for the data collection(s) that you want to view (see the wiki for the format of the libname), you can then view the tables in the left panel underneath the libname.
+You can also explore the IDI structure through SAS or R, but it is less convenient.
+For example in SAS you can run a libname statement at the beginning of your code for the data collection(s) that you want to view (see the wiki for the format of the libname).
+This pulls the data to SAS and you can then view the tables in the left panel underneath the libname.